-Bringing Magic into your Kitchen
+Tips for Bringing Magic Into Your Kitchen

-Whether you are creating a meal entirely from scratch or using ready prepared ingredients any meal preparation is an opportunity for magic by infusing the dish with your will and intent.
+Whether you are creating a meal entirely from scratch or using ready-prepared ingredients any meal preparation is an opportunity for magic by infusing the dish with your will and intent.

-Keep herbs and spices within easy reach but not in direct sunlight as this will diminish their potency.
+- Store Herbs and Spices Properly: Keep herbs and spices within easy reach but not in direct sunlight as this will diminish their potency.
 Live plants of many herbs can also be grown in pots indoors, in window boxes or outside close to the house for easy access.

-Create a kitchen altar.
-It can be as big or small as you like, a spare bookshelf or windowsill would be ideal.
+- Create a Kitchen Altar: It can be as big or small as you like, a spare bookshelf or windowsill would be ideal.
 Home and hearth, fire and harvest goddess statues, a cauldron, candles and maybe even live herb plants could be added.
 Food and other offerings may also be placed on the altar.

-Feng Shui can be used to enhance your kitchen’s spiritual and magical energies.
+- Practice Feng Shui: Feng Shui can be used to enhance your kitchen’s spiritual and magical energies.

-Keep your kitchen clean to stop any negative or stagnant energy from building.
+- Keep Your Space Clean and Tidy: Keep your kitchen clean to stop any negative or stagnant energy from building.
 Wipe down surfaces after preparing meals and your table after eating.
 Organise cupboards and other storage spaces so that they are easy to use and your ingredients are easily accessible.
 This will make the space more pleasant and inviting to use and enhance the positive energy and good feeling.
 Try to keep dirty dishes from cluttering the sink and worktops.
 If you wish to work with faeries this is especially important as they don’t like a dirty kitchen.

-Hang wind chimes to ward off and disperse negative energy.
+- Hang Wind Chimes: Hang wind chimes to ward off and disperse negative energy.

-For kitchen magic tools and other supplies made using natural materials are best.
+- Use Natural Materials: For kitchen magic tools and other supplies made using natural materials are best.
 Use dishes, containers, spoons etc made from glass, wood and ceramics wherever possible.
 Metal items are also suitable.

-Magical herbs can be kept around the kitchen sewn into pouches and hung or placed on surfaces.
+- Keep Magic Herbs: Magical herbs can be kept around the kitchen sewn into pouches and hung or placed on surfaces.
 They can also be sewn into the hems of curtains or table cloths.
 As well as bring their magical properties into your home they will also bring fragrance to the space.

 3 Simple Kitchen Magic Ideas

-Enchanted herbs of brown and green
+'Enchanted herbs of brown and green